IBM-Bluemix-Docs/ComposeForScyllaDB/dashboard-settings.md

 # Settings

-These features allow you to adapt your {{site.data.keyword.composeForScyllaDB}} service to better suit your needs and requirements.
+These features allow you to adapt your {{site.data.keyword.composeForScyllaDB_full}} service to better suit your needs and requirements.

 ## Upgrade Version